tomtom-international/tomtom-digital-cockpit-sdk-examples/README.md

 [Flashing the reference hardware](https://developer.tomtom.com/tomtom-digital-cockpit/developers/integrating/flashing-the-reference-hardware)) for more details on the reference hardware).

-### `permissions/`
+### `resources/`

+Various resources required to build a finished product or system image, like Android permissions for the app to run on something other than the reference hardware.

+#### `resources/permissions/`

-Platform permissions needed on hardware for some of the functionality (related to media) to work.
-This file will work with the template app, if another example app is used, please update the package name at the top of the file.
+Platform permissions are needed on hardware for some of the functionality (related to media) to work.
+This file will work with the template app.
+If another example app is used, please update the package name at the top of the file.
 See
 [Installing TomTom Digital Cockpit on Hardware](https://developer.tomtom.com/tomtom-digital-cockpit/developers/integrating/installing-tomtom-digital-cockpit-on-hardware) for more information about the permissions.